Three times a week, we do our podcast, Verdict with Ted Cruz.

 That's different, and it's bad, by the way.

-I don't I don't like those either.
+I don't like those either.

-I think that uh what these individuals did is treasonous if they came from inside the United States.
+I think that what these individuals did is treasonous if they came from inside the United States.

 But what you've got going on right now with leaks is internal leaks.

-In other words, Adam, these are leaks that are happening by people that are working in the United States government right now at in the intelligence community.
+In other words, Adam, these are leaks that are happening by people that are working in the United States government right now in the intelligence community.

-And that has to have I don't care if you're a Republican, Democrat, libertarian, independent, or you never voted.
+I don't care if you're a Republican, Democrat, Libertarian, Independent, or you never voted.

-That in our constitutional republic is very, very dangerous.
+That in our Constitutional Republic is very, very dangerous.

 And it sets a horrendous precedent.

-I look, are we there now?
+Look, are we there now?

 Are we on the cliff of danger?